-However there is difference between medical allowance and medical reimbursement.
-Now medical reimbursement is amount reimbursed by employer to his employee in respect of medical treatment.
+However, there is a difference between medical allowance and medical reimbursement.
+Now medical reimbursement is the amount reimbursed by the employer to his employee in respect of medical treatment.
 A maximum of Rs.
 15,000 as a medical reimbursement could be claimed as tax-free.
 Any amount over and above this limit shall be taxable as perquisites.
 Medical reimbursement can be claimed only if actual expenses have been incurred by the employee or their family.

-- How to avail tax benefit if any employer doesn’t provide medical reimbursement?
+How to avail tax benefits if any employer doesn’t provide medical reimbursement?